-Philippine ferry with up to 65 people onboard catches fire at sea, rescue underway
+Philippine ferry with 120 people onboard catches fire at sea, rescue underway

 Photos and video released by the coast guard show flames and black smoke billowing from two decks at one end of the ferry as coast guard personnel onboard another vessel used a water cannon to try to put out the fire.
 A fishing boat and one other vessel could be seen nearby.

-No people could be seen aboard the burning ferry based on the photographs and video released by the coast guard.
+None of the 65 passengers and 55 crew members could be seen aboard the burning ferry based on the photographs and video released by the coast guard.

 Sea accidents are common in the Philippine archipelago because of frequent storms, badly maintained vessels, overcrowding and spotty enforcement of safety regulations, especially in remote provinces.